LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/0-6-about-this-book.md

 This course book provides appropriate, cost-effective, and sustainable targeted learning for the large numbers of emerging community health workers in South Africa.

 The proven Perinatal Education Programme (PEP) methodology of decentralised, small group learning, facilitated by a professional nurse, is ideal to meet the training needs of diverse groups of community health workers, particularly those in under-resourced, remote or rural communities.
-Bettercare is working alongside health workers to bring this highly successful, easily applied training model to the Community Health Worker development programmes.
+Bettercare is working alongside health workers to bring this highly successful, easily applied training model to community health worker development programmes.

 <br>*Editor: Prof David Woods*